CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * UK (2): Technical difficulties with the national dashboard are resulting in no update for August 11.
 [Source](https://twitter.com/phe_uk/status/1293245784599781376?s=21).
 Corrected on August 12.
 * Luxembourg: Not providing actionable data on weekends.
 * Mexico: Beginning November 10, recoveries are available at the national level only and will be grouped in the "Unassigned, Mexico" entry.
-* NSW, Australia: NSW Health has suspended its survey of the recovery status of patients with COVID-19 to focus on the recent increase in community transmission.
-Therefore, recovery statistics are no longer presented.
-[Source](https://www.nsw.gov.au/covid-19/find-facts-about-covid-19).
+* NSW, Australia: NSW Health has suspended its survey of the recovery status of patients with COVID-19 to focus on the recent increase in community transmission on July 31, 2020.
+Therefore, recovery statistics are no longer presented. ([Source](https://www.nsw.gov.au/covid-19/find-facts-about-covid-19), [Issue #3694](https://github.com/CSSEGISandData/COVID-19/issues/3694))

 ---